pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 <a href="#heading--Setting-the-maas_region_controller-role"><h3 id="heading--Setting-the-maas_region_controller-role">Setting the maas_region_controller role</h3></a>

-**How do we do this?
-Please explain!**

-*To attach roles to hosts, a user adds each role to their [Inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups) in the form of either an INI or a YAML file where each role is followed by the addresses of each host to attach the role to.
-The examples below attaches the region controller role to a host running on `10.10.0.20` with the user `ubuntu`:*
+To attach roles to hosts, a user adds each role to their [Inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups) in the form of either an INI or a YAML file where each role is followed by the addresses of each host to attach the role to.
+The example  below attaches the region controller role to a host running on `10.10.0.20` with the user `ubuntu`:*

 INI:
 ```INI